 The use of corporate and non-corporate web services is now a certainty in workplaces of any size, scope, and sector.
-Different cloud services provide different benefits to various departments, and new social media, file sharing, and SaaS tools have provided an increasingly convenient way for co-workers to collaborate.
+Different cloud services provide different benefits to various departments, and new social media, file sharing (opens in new tab), and SaaS (opens in new tab) tools have provided an increasingly convenient way for co-workers to collaborate.
 Research suggests that this occurs in up to 89% in large corporations, and 92% in SME’s.

 Of course, the shift to remote working (opens in new tab) has compounded the growing acceptance of these practices, and this is beginning to cement them as the new norm.
 The switch to home offices left many employees shorthanded with their IT, and this meant that non-corporate tech and web services became much needed solutions.
 This also meant that the line between corporate and personal became blurred, resulting in employees increasingly using corporate tech for personal matters - like playing games, streaming films, or even watching porn.

 With all this occurring at such a rapid rate, many businesses are yet to acknowledge how significant these changes are, let alone evaluate the potential risks associated with the growing prevalence of shadow IT.
 As with all new developments, we should take time to explore the possible risks, rewards, and potential solutions.

 - Here's our list of the best antivirus (opens in new tab) services right now

 - We've built a list of the best malware removal (opens in new tab) software around

 - Check out our list of the best ransomware protection (opens in new tab) services available

 Alexander Moiseev is Chief Business Officer at Kaspersky (opens in new tab)